maxgfr/github-multi-deployments/README.md

 `maxgfr/multi-deployments` is a [GitHub Action](https://github.com/features/actions) which enables you to deploy multiple environments in a single workflow.

-:warning: This action is based on based on [`bobheadxi/deployments`](https://github.com/marketplace/actions/github-deployments).
+This action is a fork of [`bobheadxi/deployments`](https://github.com/marketplace/actions/github-deployments).
 Thus, before dig into this action, you may check [bobheadxi documentation](https://github.com/bobheadxi/deployments).

 ## Usage